 Much to our joy, the big fella at the helm gave consent and before we knew it, we were in a jeep with members of the tribe, including curious children and a piglet shitting all over the truck.

-Looking back, I guessed this was lunch (although it’s more than likely they’d wait until it was fatter for that) the food that we had during our time there was rural eggs and cassava and we brought along mountains of fruit for the tribe, to give our thanks for the privilege of being visitors in their home.
+Looking back, I guessed this was lunch (although it’s more than likely they’d wait until it was fatter for that) the food that we had during our time there were rural eggs and cassava and we brought along mountains of fruit for the tribe, to give our thanks for the privilege of being visitors in their home.

-After an hour-long hike through the swampy jungle, we were welcomed by the whole tribe, adorned in loud and bright colours, feathers and necklaces with teeth of both humans and animals, and their own tribal makeup.
+After an hour-long hike through the swampy jungle, we were welcomed by the whole tribe, adorned in loud and bright colours, feathers and necklaces with teeth of both humans and animals and their own tribal makeup.

-By western standards, they were half-naked.
+By Western standards, they were half-naked.
 I sadly lost my first Instagram account for posting a photo of a topless tribal lady.

 Get a grip, ‘Gram.